hyperledger-archives/iroha-api/source/includes/_commands.md

 ### Validation

 1. Account exists
-2. Transaction creator is permitted to grant this permission
+2. Transaction creator is allowed to grant this permission

 ## Remove signatory